Track gauge

 In rail transport, track gauge is the distance between the two rails of a railway track.
 All vehicles on a rail network must have wheelsets that are compatible with the track gauge.
 Since many different track gauges exist worldwide, gauge differences often present a barrier to wider operation on railway networks.

 The term derives from the metal bar, or gauge, that is used to ensure the distance between the rails is correct.

 Railways also deploy two other gauges to ensure compliance with a required standard.
-A loading gauge is a two-dimensional profile that encompasses a cross-section of the track, a rail vehicle and a maximum-sized load: all rail vehicles and their loads must be contained in the corresponding envelope.
-A structure gauge specifies the outline into which structures (bridges, platforms, lineside equipment etc.) must not encroach.
+A loading gauge is a two-dimensional profile that encompasses a cross-section of the track, a rail vehicle, and a maximum-sized load: all rail vehicles and their loads must be contained in the corresponding envelope.
+A structure gauge specifies the outline into which structures (bridges, platforms, lineside equipment, etc.) must not encroach.

 Uses of the term

-The most common use of the term "track gauge" refers to the transverse distance between the inside surfaces of the two load-bearing rails of a railway track, usually measured at 12.7 mm to 15.9 mm below the top of the rail head in order to clear worn corners and allow for rail heads having sloping sides.
-The term derives from the "gauge", a metal bar with a precisely positioned lug at each end that track crews use to ensure the actual distance between the rails lies within tolerances of a prescribed standard: on curves, for example, the spacing is wider than normal.
+The most common use of the term "track gauge" refers to the transverse distance between the inside surfaces of the two load-bearing rails of a railway track, usually measured at 12.7 mm to 15.9 mm below the top of the rail head to clear worn corners and allow for rail heads having sloping sides.
+The term derives from the "gauge", a metal bar with a precisely positioned lug at each end that track crews use to ensure the actual distance between the rails lies within tolerances of a prescribed standard; on curves, for example, the spacing is wider than normal.
 Deriving from the name of the bar, the distance between these rails is also referred to as the track gauge.

 Choice of gauge

 Early track gauges

 The earliest form of railway was a wooden wagonway, along which single wagons were manhandled, almost always in or from a mine or quarry.
-Initially the wagons were guided by human muscle power; subsequently by various mechanical methods.
-Timber rails wore rapidly: later, flat cast-iron plates were provided to limit the wear.
+Initially, the wagons were guided by human muscle power; subsequently, by various mechanical methods.
+Timber rails wore rapidly; later, flat cast-iron plates were provided to limit the wear.
 In some localities, the plates were made L-shaped, with the vertical part of the L guiding the wheels; this is generally referred to as a "plateway".
 Flanged wheels eventually became universal, and the spacing between the rails had to be compatible with that of the wagon wheels.

 As the guidance of the wagons was improved, short strings of wagons could be connected and pulled by teams of horses, and the track could be extended from the immediate vicinity of the mine or quarry, typically to a navigable waterway.
-The wagons were built to a consistent pattern and the track would be made to suit the needs of the horses and wagons: the gauge was more critical.
-The Penydarren Tramroad of 1802 in South Wales, a plateway, spaced these at over the outside of the upstands.
+The wagons were built to a consistent pattern, and the track was made to suit the needs of the horses and wagons; the gauge was the more critical factor.
+The Penydarren Tramroad of 1802 in South Wales, a plateway, spaced these at over the upstands.